tnorris/head-in-the-clouds/README.md

 # Resources!
 ## Books
 - The Phoenix Project
+- The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations
 - The Practice of Cloud System Administration
 - Scrum: The Art of Doing Twice the Work in Half the Time
 - Site Reliability Engineering